3 Strategies to Reduce Child’s Headaches

 Butterbur has been found to reduce the severity of migraines and to be very helpful for teen headache sufferers.

 Be sure to look into all potential side effects and consult a physician with questions before use.
 Breathing exercises & yoga.
-Especially Yoga Nidra and Progressive Muscle Relaxation can be useful to bring peace to your child’s system on a regular basis.
+Especially Yoga Nidra and Progressive Muscle Relaxation can be useful to bring peace to your child’s system regularly.

 Massage can help your child relax and ease the muscle tension that may be triggering their headaches.
 Chiropractic Care can assess if your child has a structural imbalance.
 Chiropractic adjustments are a safe and effective treatment for the cause of symptoms; in this case, headaches.
 Rather than relying on a temporary solution with pain relievers, we encourage parents to have their children’s spine checked!
 Headaches are the most common reason for people of all ages to visit a Chiropractor, and the treatment of correcting the misalignment of the spine and neck is as effective for the youth who may be suffering as it is for their parents.